openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/deployment-manager-tool.md

 The following options are available:

-* `<--targets>` (required): A list of target devices to run inference.
-To specify more than one target, separate them with spaces.
-For example: `--targets cpu gpu vpu`.
+* The `<--targets>` (required) - a list of target devices to run inference.
+To specify more than one target, separate them with spaces, for example `--targets cpu gpu vpu`.
 To get a list of currently available targets, run the program with the `-h` option.

 * `[--output_dir]` (optional): A path to the output directory.
 By default, it is set to your home directory.